babylonhealth/ios-playbook/Cookbook/Technical-Documents/DebuggingPushNotifications.md

 _Example 1_: to test notifications locally on pre-prod environment APNS environment for `preprod` and `preprod-ios-push` key sets should be set to `Development`

 _Example 2_: to test notifications on App Center build on pre-prod environment APNS environment for `preprod` and `preprod-ios-push` key sets should be set to `Production`

+## Test notification functionality

+Debug, AppCenter and TestFlight builds include the "Test Notification" functionality.
+This will request a push notification to be sent through the notification service, through Pubnub and APNS then back to the device.
+This simulates an end user receiving a notification and can be used to eliminate common notification issues such as certificates having expired or incorrect Pubnub credentials.
+This functionality can be accessed in the Me tab -> Settings -> Test notification.